 There is currently a major change happening with UNMC housing as the university is planning the construction of new housing for students.
-At the moment, there is a waiting list for UNMC housing.
-There is currently no availability until Fall 2025, however you can be placed on a waitlist.
+There is a waiting list for UNMC housing.
+There is currently no availability, however, you can be placed on a waitlist.

 Contact Esther Collins as early as possible if you want to be placed on the waitlist for UNMC apartments.
-Esther Collins: 402-559-5201 or ecollins@unmc.edu.
+Esther Collins: 402-559-5201 or ecollins@unmc.edu